Technigo/project-guess-who/README.md

-# Project Name
+# Guess Who -game

-Guess Who -game
+## Learning goals

-## The learning goals
+* How to use arrays and objects  in JavaScript

--How to use arrays and objects  in JavaScript
+* How to use array methods such as forEach() and filter()
--How to use array methods such as forEach() and filter() -How to manipulate the DOM using JavaScript
+* How to manipulate the DOM using JavaScript
--How to structure code in functions
+* How to structure code in functions
--How to plan and think about game logic
+* How to plan and think about game logic

 ## View it live